kalkuteminal/Animation-DNA/04-Glossary.md

 **Pipeline** — is project organisation and execution system

+**Progressive workflow** — is a method of step by step project execution when your get the rough form of the end step as soon as it possible and than refine stages which are most valuable in overall result according to resources your have.

 **Rendering** — is a conversion of vector data to a raster images.

 **Publishing** — is a process of recording necessary data to FTrack database with a help of [Animation DNA tools](03-Tools) using [FTrack Python API](http://ftrack.rtd.ftrack.com/en/3.3.1/developing/index.html)